JoramMongale/setswana-marking-system/README.md

 # setswana-marking-system
-An automated marking system for Setswana language papers using Python and Claude API
+An automated marking system for Setswana language papers using Python and Claude API.(MVP)